reactjs/ko.react.dev/content/docs/hooks-faq.md

 Both `useState` and `useReducer` Hooks [bail out of updates](/docs/hooks-reference.html#bailing-out-of-a-state-update) if the next value is the same as the previous one.
 Mutating state in place and calling `setState` will not cause a re-render.

 Normally, you shouldn't mutate local state in React.
-However, as an escape hatch, you can use an incrementing counter to force a re-render even if the state has not changed:
+However, as an escape hatch, you can use an incrementing counter to force a re-render even if the state has not changed.

 ```js
   const [ignored, forceUpdate] = useReducer(x => x + 1, 0);